-Hello again.
-I’m off on a new tangent this week, it’s been inspired by Yaro’s last post.
+I’m off on a new tangent, it’s inspired by Yaro’s last post.
 Actually, I’ve had this niggling feeling I needed to take his advice since receiving the email in my inbox several weeks ago with tips on writing great articles – I just have so much spinning in my head that it often takes a while to action everything that’s fighting for my attention.

 The Master Plan